sarutlaa/Weather-Data-Analysis/README.md

 * min_temp: Minimum temperature for the day (in degrees Celsius)
 * precipitation: Total precipitation for the day (in centimeters)
 * station_id: Unique identifier for the weather station (NOT NULL)
-* unique_date_station : Ensures that there are no duplicate entries for a combination of date and station_id
+* unique_date_station : Ensures that there are no duplicate entries for a combination of date and station_id.This constraint ensures that there are no duplicate entries for a combination of date and station_id, preventing redundancy and ensuring data integrity, especially when the code is executed multiple times.